GeekTrainer/learn-react/3-state-events/7-exercise-hooks.md

 > ![IMPORTANT]
 > In our example we are modifying state inside `useEffect`.
 Remember `useEffect` by default executes whenever **any** stateful object is modified.
 This can create an endless loop where we modify state, the hook is executed, which modifies state, which executes the hook...
 >
-> To avoid this we can use the filter parameter on `useEffect` to only look at one particular object.
+> To avoid this we can use the dependency parameter on `useEffect` to only look at one particular object.
 We will do this when creating our code to avoid this endless loop.

 ## Add the new state property